 Training objectives.
 All models were trained from scratch.
 For LSTMs and GPT-2-based Transformers, the models aimed to predict the next token in a short utterance, using cross-entropy loss for training.
-For the BabyBERTa-based Transformer, the model was trained to predict randomly masked tokens, where 15% of the tokens in each utterance were masked, and the masks were chosen anew for each batch.
+For the BabyBERTa-based Transformer, the model was trained to predict randomly masked tokens, such that 15% of the tokens in each utterance were masked anew during each presentation.

 Model configurations.
 We trained 2 architectures of large and small sizes for each model class, resulting in a total of 6 architectures.
 These include uni-directional LSTMs (1 layer and 2 layers), as well as GPT-2-based and BabyBERTabased Transformers (2 layers and 8 layers), as listed in Table 2.
-Subsequently, we performed an extensive hyperparmeter search.
-We tuned and identified the best hyperparameters based on validation perplexity for each of our five datasets.2

-1Prior research has shown that a scaled-down version of RoBERTa-base termed BabyBERTa, achieves grammatical knowledge comparable to the full RoBERTa-base when trained on childdirected data (Huebner et al., 2021).
-We applied their insights and will refer to our RoBERTa-based Transformer as a BabyBERTabased Transformer in the following sections.
+Subsequently, we performed an extensive hyperparameter search.
+We tuned and identified the best hyperparameters based on validation perplexity for each of our five datasets.
+For the hyperparameter search, we standardized all model embedding and hidden sizes to 512 and all FFN intermediate sizes for Transformer-based models to 2048.
+We used ReduceOnPlateau learning rate scheduler in PyTorch, which reduces the learning rate by a factor of 10 after the validation loss plateaus for 2 consecutive epochs.
+We used early achieves grammatical knowledge comparable to the full RoBERTabase on the Zorro benchmark (Huebner et al., 2021).
+We applied their insights and will refer to our RoBERTa-based Transformer as a BabyBERTa-based Transformer in the following sections.